 Our mission is to document and promote understanding of plant diversity in the state of Oklahoma.
 We support: basic and applied research in the plant and environmental sciences, educational activities related to the life sciences, and awareness of Oklahoma’s flora and vegetation to the scientific community, professional organizations and agencies, and the public.

 Please contact the Curator or Collections Manager to make an appointment to visit.
 All visitors must check in with staff and agree to follow herbarium policies and procedures before entry is permitted into the research collection.
 We ask all visitors to sign the guest register in the herbarium foyer.

 No food or tobacco products are allowed in the herbarium.

 Absolutely NO untreated plant material of ANY kind may be brought into the herbarium.
-Plant material must be treated by freezing at -30 for two weeks.
+Plant material must be treated by freezing at -30 to -80 degrees F for two weeks.
 Books and papers must also be treated.
 Please contact the Collections Manager for further information on adding materials to the treatment queue.

 Herbarium specimens are fragile.
 Do not fold, bend, or turn specimen sheets face down.
 Keep cabinet doors closed when not in use.
 Please do NOT refile specimens.

 Permission from the Curator is required for any permanent removal of material from a specimen.
-A destructive sampling agreement also must be signed.
+A destructive sampling agreement also must be signed (see link below).

 We encourage annotations of specimens by qualified persons.
 Please use an annotation labels rather than writing on specimen sheets.